-Please pay attention to the procedure of IRD to handle objection, the IRD usually request the taxpayer and relevant parties to supply information in connection to the claim of objection, taxpayers are always required to provide accounting books.
-Then, IRD may allow the objection, or revise the assessment, or ask for withdrawal of objection.
-In case no agreement from the taxpayer is made, the case will be submitted to the Commissioner who will make decision to the objection by assessment confirmation, reduction, or raising on the the assessment.
+Please pay attention to the procedure of IRD to handle the objection, the IRD usually requests the taxpayer and relevant parties to supply information in connection to the claim of the objection, taxpayers are always required to provide accounting books.
+Then, IRD may allow the objection, or revise the assessment, or ask for withdrawal of the objection.
+In case no agreement from the taxpayer is made, the case will be submitted to the Commissioner who will make the decision to the objection by assessment confirmation, reduction, or raising on the assessment.

 Handling Enquiries from IRD

-The IRD assessor is required to questions the unclear items found in your tax returns, when you receive IRD letters of enquiries, you are advised to handled them promptly and seriously, careless taxpayer’s answers can lead them to troubles afterwards.
+The IRD assessor is required to questions the unclear items found in your tax returns, when you receive IRD letters of inquiries, you are advised to handle them promptly, and seriously, careless taxpayer’s answers can lead them to troubles afterward.

 From experience, neglect or reluctance is bad handling to the queries, the taxpayers must suffer penalties and unfavorable assessment from the IRD; Giving false answers or deceitful material is the worst, they must be facing in-depth investigation and liable to even criminal prosecutions.